-What is it like to share the gospel with an Indonesian Muslim?
+What is it like to share The Gospel with an Indonesian Muslim?
 Are they receptive?
-Turns out there are many barriers for a Muslim to hear the gospel and believe in Jesus.
-These are common challenges when sharing the Gospel with Muslims in Indonesia.
+Turns out there are many barriers for a Muslim to hear The Gospel and believe in Jesus.
+These are common challenges when sharing The Gospel with Muslims in Indonesia.

 It is my Fate to be Muslim